JanekP04/My-First-Repository/src/pages/posts/post-6.md

 ---
 layout: ../../layouts/MarkdownPostLayout.astro
-title: 'Trade diversion and creation'
+title: 'HL topic Trade diversion and trade creation'
-pubDate: 2024-03-26
+pubDate: 2024-03-30
 description: 'This is the second post of my new Economy blog.'
 author: 'Alicja Pasterzak'
 tags: ["microeconomy"]